espressomd/espresso/doc/sphinx/particles.rst

     Cross-linking polymers
     ~~~~~~~~~~~~~~~~~~~~~~

-            :todo: `This is not implemented in Python`
+    .. todo:: This is not implemented in Python

-    crosslink

     Attempts to end-crosslink the current configuration of equally long
     polymers with monomers each, returning how many ends are successfully